Rachnerd/angular1typescript/README.md

 ## Content
 #### Legacy code
-This code is an example of old code that is still necessary to run the application.
+The code available in ./src/legacy simulates functioning code that is not worth migrating to new standards.
+It works just fine and nobody is going to pay for that migration.
-ES5 code needs some special treatment when combined with TypeScript + ES6.
+This type of ES5 code does however need some special treatment when combined with TypeScript + ES6.

-The legacy code used in this workshop is not intended to be migrated to Angular 1.5.5.

 ##### Angular 1.5.5 code (TS + ES6)
 The new code will be written Angular 2 style.